 In the left pane, click Check for updates, and then wait while Windows looks for the latest updates for your computer.

-Select the optional updates that you want, and then click Install.
+Select the optional updates that you want, click OK, and then click Install updates.

-For more information, see Change how Windows installs or notifies you about updates and Install Windows updates.
+For more information, see Change how Windows installs or notifies you about updates and Install Windows updates in Windows 7.

 As often as possible.
 Updates are the best way to prevent or repair known problems, and they can enhance the security of your computer.
 For Windows, the easiest way to install updates is to turn on automatic updating.
 Windows will install new updates as they become available.
 For more information, see Turn automatic updating on or off.

-For Windows and programs that ship with Windows, such as Internet Explorer, yes.
+For Windows and programs that ship with Windows, yes.
 Just turn on automatic updating.
 For more information, see Turn automatic updating on or off.
 For other programs, check the website of the publisher or manufacturer to see if you can get updates automatically.

-Updates from Microsoft for Microsoft products are free as part of maintenance and support services.
+Updates and software from Microsoft for Microsoft products are free as part of maintenance and support services.
 For other products, check with each program publisher and device manufacturer to see if updates are free of charge.
-Depending on your Internet connection, standard local and long distance phone charges and Internet service charges might apply while you download and install updates from any publisher or manufacturer.
+Depending on your Internet connection, standard local and long-distance phone charges and/or Internet service charges might apply while you download and install updates from any publisher or manufacturer.

 Typically because these updates require you to restart your computer before they can take effect.
 You might, for example, need to install an update for Windows Update itself before you can check for other updates for your computer.
 In other cases, an update might be a new version or a service pack for software that you're currently running.
 To make sure that your computer is ready to install these updates, you must first install all important updates for your computer.
 After you've installed important updates, Windows will ask if you want to install the stand-alone or "exclusive" update by itself.